 Students (not international students) who wish to apply for scholarships, grants, and/or student loans are required to complete the Free Application for Federal Student Aid (FAFSA).
 The college code to be used on the FAFSA for New York Institute of Technology is 002782.
 The FAFSA is available online at studentaid.gov.
 For maximum consideration for all types of financial aid, students must file their FAFSA applications by the February 14 priority date.

 Graduate or professional students are considered independent for federal student aid purposes.

 Requirements for Federal Student Aid

-- Must be accepted into one of NYIT’s degree-granting programs or eligible certificate programs.
+- Must be accepted into a New York Institute of Technology degree-granting program or eligible certificate program.
 Students must be fully matriculated in that program.

 - Must have a high school diploma or its recognized equivalent, such as a General Educational Development (GED) certificate or Test Assessing Secondary Completion (TASC™), or must have completed homeschooling at the secondary level as defined by state law.

-- Must be enrolled at least half-time (six credits) to receive aid from the Stafford and PLUS loan programs.
+- Must be enrolled at least half-time (six credits) to receive aid from Federal Direct Loan programs (subsidized, unsubsidized, or PLUS).

 - Must sign statements on the FAFSA stating that: